Ar2Can: An Architect and an Artist Leveraging a Canvas for Multi-Human Generation: Implementation Details and Hyperparameters

 Figure~\ref{fig:arch_a_curves} presents the SFT training progression of Architecture-A. The model adapts rapidly to the counting task, with the cross-entropy loss converging within the first 2000 steps.
 After this point, the remaining optimization primarily focuses on refining bounding-box coordinate regression.
 Although the bounding-box count is an important component of the task, the learning of coordinate distributions plays a central role in shaping the model's spatial understanding.
 The convergence behavior of the coordinate loss reflects how effectively the model learns the geometric patterns in the data.

 \paragraph{Architect-B Training.} We implement Architect-B using the public \texttt{flow\_grpo}\footnote{\url{https://github.com/yifan123/flow_grpo}} framework with Flux-Schnell pipeline, training in bf16 mixed precision on 512×512 images.
+To save on training memory, we train a LoRA with Rank=64 instead of training the full network.
 Training uses 3 timesteps for reward computation and evaluation.
 We train for 240 epochs with batch sizes of 3 (train) and 16 (test), with a group size of 21.
 The compositional reward function combines count accuracy ($\alpha = 0.5$) and prompt alignment via HPS.
 We use both HPSv2 and HPSv3 ($\beta = 0.25$ each), with KL regularization weight $\beta_{\text{KL}} = 0.01$ to stabilize learning.
 Training is distributed across 8$\times$H100-80GB GPUs on a single node, of which 1 dedicated GPU is used for HPSv3 reward computation and 7 GPUs for training.
 We use a learning rate of $1 \times 10^{-4}$ with EMA enabled.
 Face detection for count accuracy uses blob analysis on the 3-step generated images.
 Total training time to 240 epochs is approximately \textbf{140 GPU-hours}.

 Figure~\ref{fig:arch_b_curves} demonstrates the training progression of Architect-B across both reward components throughout the GRPO fine-tuning process.
 The curves show consistent improvement in count accuracy and prompt alignment (HPSv3) metrics during both training and evaluation phases.
 Count accuracy shows rapid improvement in the first 200 epochs, stabilizing around epoch 240, similar to HPSv3 scores.
 The model achieves strong performance on the test set by epoch 240, with minimal overfitting observed.
 Please note that these scores are on the val set(different from our testsets in the paper), and also for model inference at 512x512, at 18 timestep inference; hence, the numbers are different from scores in the paper.